Response data transformations

 • Switch 'Combine arrays of text/numbers' off.

-You can also enter a custom Separator using the input.
-For example, if your values include commas then you might want to use the pipe (|) symbol as the separator instead.
+You can use the Separator input to enter a custom separator, if you don't want your values to be comma-separated.
+For example, if your values include commas, then you might want to use the pipe (|) symbol as the separator instead.